DIY-NAMICsystem/DataAnalysis/README.md

 # DIY-NAMIC Data Analysis

-This is the third repository, in a three-part series, which contains scripts for analysis of data collected in DIY-NAMIC boxes using behavioral paradigms from [second repository](https://github.com/jhl0204/DNAMIC-Arduino-Software-Programs).
+This repo contains scripts for analysis of data collected in the DIY-NAMIC system using behavioral paradigms from [ArduinoPrograms](https://github.com/DIY-NAMICsystem/ArduinoPrograms).

 ___
 ### General Notes on Code Organization